 - Offers chat, email and phone support

-- Website builder is a feature you’ll have to pay on top of web hosting ($5 a month, $1 for the first month)
+- Website builder is a feature you’ll have to pay on top of web hosting ($5 a month for the most basic plan, $1 for the first month)

-Those who have been exposed to a cPanel before might find 1&1’s interface jarring at first since they have their system in place.
+Those who have been exposed to a cPanel before might find 1&1’s interface jarring at first because they have their system in place.
 This shouldn’t be a problem for first-time users, though.
-Be wary, reports online show people having issues with billing.
+Be aware, however, reports online show people having issues with billing.

 - You can create a website in under an hour